All-day comfort, performance

 The ultimate in performance and technology

-The Service Course SL-70 Ergo features the same compact reach and drop dimensions as the Service Course SL-70, but also has a contoured top section for a natural ergonomic grip on the bar tops for all-day comfort in a race-ready bar.
+The Service Course SL-70 Ergo features the same compact reach and drop dimensions as the Service Course SL-70, but it also has a contoured top section for a natural ergonomic grip on the bar tops for all-day comfort in a race-ready bar.

 The short reach to the hoods allows a proper fit without compromising stem length and steering control.
 With the revised ramp angle, proper fit is now achievable on even the most challenging setups.